This post may contain affiliate links, which help keep this content free. (Full disclosure)

 Cauliflower tots are simply tater tots made with cauliflower instead of potatoes.
 To replace the potatoes, cauliflower tater tots use cauliflower rice instead.

 I won’t lie – you can taste the cauliflower.
-So, they probably aren’t for you if you hate cauliflower.
+So, they probably aren’t for you if you don’t like cauliflower.

 But if you like the idea of a traditionally starchy comfort food turned low carb and healthy…